kernelpoppers/ctf_tools/README.md

 - [Stego Checklist](https://georgeom.net/StegOnline/checklist) - Checklist for solving stego challenges
 - [StegOnline](https://georgeom.net/StegOnline/upload) - Stego solver
 - [steghide](https://github.com/StefanoDeVuono/steghide) - hides and extracts data from files.
+- [stegdetect](https://linux.die.net/man/1/stegdetect) - Runs statistical tests to determine if steganographic content is present and tries to figure out how.
 - [Binwalk](https://github.com/ReFirmLabs/binwalk) - Can be used to search a given binary image for embedded files and executable code.
 - [foremost](https://tools.kali.org/forensics/foremost) - Navy's version of Binwalk (may catch something binwalk misses)
 - [stegsolve](https://github.com/zardus/ctf-tools/tree/master/stegsolve) - Can be used to find hidden information in files